 - Delivery, support and maintenance services

-Apart from the effectors, all of these elements are naturally included in the cobot models you buy from the manufacturer or an official distributor.
+Apart from effectors, all of these elements are usually included in the cobot models you buy from the manufacturer or an official distributor.
 But be sure to check what you’ll really get from the package.

 Price of cobots : a general comparison

-In general, when you plan to buy a cobot, the best way is to get it from the original manufacturer (whether Universal Robot, ABB, Fanuc, Kuka…) or their official suppliers.
-They will provide you with cobot models whose pricing generally varies from 10,000 to 50,000 USD, depending on the range and the series’ variation.
+In general, when you plan to buy a cobot, the best way is to contact the original brand (whether Universal Robot, ABB, Fanuc, Kuka…) or their official suppliers.
+They will provide you with cobot models whose pricing generally varies from 10,000 to 50,000 USD, depending on the range and the series.

 These differences can be explained by a number of factors:

-But they are also explained by brand pricing strategies to target specific market share.
-To find the value for money for your project, you need then to look closely at these price differences.
+But they are also explained by brand pricing strategies to target specific market shares.
+To figure out the best value for money for your project, you need to closely review these pricing differences.

-We have created a price mapping that describes the positioning of the most known brands of cobotics.
-This will help you with your choice.
+We’ve created a price map that describes the price strategies of the most popular cobot brands.
+This will help you make the best choice.

-But before looking at this ranking, here are some precisions:
+But before looking at this ranking, here are some precision:

-- It is difficult to access accurate pricing data.
+- It’s hard to access accurate pricing data.
 Manufacturers only disclose prices to prospective customers.

 - This data may vary from day to day – this is only an estimate based on company statements and internet offers.